FraInfo/AndroidMathApplication/README.md

   - Compute of function's subtended area with Monte Carlo method.

 Implementation of Combined Chart and Math Parser for compute the function inserted from the input.

+Is possible to:
+ - Insert a function from input and see it on Line Chart.